TrunkRecorder/homebrew-install/README.md

 ## Upgrade

-- Homebrew will automatically upgrade stable Trunk Recorder releases as they are updated:
+- Homebrew will automatically upgrade Trunk Recorder as new stable versions are released
    ```
    brew update
    brew upgrade
    ```

-- Installs using the `--HEAD` option require an additional command to pull updates from the Trunk Recorder repository:
+- Installs using the `--HEAD` option require an additional command to pull updates from the Trunk Recorder repository
    ```
    brew upgrade trunk-recorder --fetch-HEAD
    ```